shrtpvteacher/dapp_punks/README.md

-# Sample Hardhat Project
+A Hardhat React NFT Collectible Project Build While In Dapp University Mentorship Program

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project demonstrates a NFT use case, using Inheritance from Open Zeppelin Contracts, inside of a Hardhat/React.js framework.

 Try running some of the following tasks: